Content Map Terms

 - Juvenile idiopathic arthritis.
 This disease causes inflamed, swollen, stiff, and often painful joints.

 - Infectious arthritis (septic arthritis).
-This is caused by a bacterial or fungal infection inside the hip joint.
+It's caused by a bacterial or fungal infection inside the hip joint.

 Check Your Symptoms